teknicus/waba-toolkit/README.md

 # waba-toolkit

-Type-safe, zero-dependency WhatsApp Business API toolkit for webhooks, media downloads, and signature verification.
+Type-safe WhatsApp Business API toolkit with CLI for webhooks, media downloads, signature verification, and message sending.

 > **Note:** This is not an official Meta/WhatsApp package, nor is it a full API wrapper.
 It is a utility toolkit derived from patterns across several production projects that interface directly with the WhatsApp Business API (Cloud API).

+## Features

+- **CLI Tool** - Send messages, manage phone numbers, and configure settings from the command line
+- **Type-Safe** - Full TypeScript support with discriminated unions for webhook and message types
+- **Media Downloads** - Stream or buffer media with automatic URL refresh handling
+- **Webhook Processing** - Classify and verify webhooks with HMAC-SHA256 signature verification
+- **Message Sending** - Send text, template, and custom messages programmatically
+- **Phone Management** - Register, deregister, and list phone numbers
+- **Zero Dependencies** - Core library has no runtime dependencies (CLI uses Commander + Inquirer)
+- **Dual Format** - ESM and CommonJS support

 ---